riversun/merge-deeply/README.md

 # merge-deeply

+## Allow you to Merge or Clone with prototypes

-Deeply merge properties of two JS objects.
+- You can deep merge (deep copy) the properties of an object

+- An object with a prototype declaration can be cloned to include the prototype.

+- Objects that have prototype declarations, prototypes and properties that can be deep copied

 # Usage